Long-term effects following treatment of screen-detected versus symptomatic breast cancer

 Quality-adjusted life years will be used to measure the burden of long-term effects.
 Quality-adjusted life years encompass the length of life and are often measured as the person’s ability to perform daily life activities without pain and mental disturbance.

-Study 1: Long-term quality of life among breast cancer survivors with screen-detected breast cancer - a review study
+Study 1: Long-term quality of life among breast cancer survivors with screen-detected breast cancer - a review study.

-Study 2: Long-term quality of life after breast cancer treatment among women with screen-detected versus symptomatic breast cancer
+Study 2: Long-term quality of life after breast cancer treatment among women with screen-detected versus symptomatic breast cancer.

 Study 3: Quality of life after breast cancer treatment among women who attended screening versus women who were invited but did not attend.
+In progress.